 Updated: Dec 2, 2020

 Moved your Lectora title, got loads of errors when trying to open it and then all your images disappear?
 Got a deadline to meet and thinking, "Right that's it!
 I've had enough of computers"?

 Don't panic!
 When you create a new title, Lectora is clever in its organisation of files.

 First, it creates a folder with the same name you have given your title.
 Then, as you start adding objects to your title - such as images - it begins to store these into sub-folders under the first folder that was created.
 As you add more and more objects into the title it will create more folders for you, organising all the different objects into the different folders.
-Here is a list of the types of sub-folders that can be generated - depending on what objects are added into the title.
+Here is a list of the types of sub-folders and files that can be generated - depending on what objects are added into the title.
 For this example my title is called 'Transport'.
-Transport folder

 Extern folder - contains any files that use the launch document action or additional files that are added from the Title Properties and Additional Files tab.